harvesthill/reddit-wiki-archive/steroids/index.md

 |**VG**|Ventro Glute|A very common muscle in which to inject|
 |**Winny**|Winstrol||

-## Sharing Files &amp; Photos to /r/steroids
+## Sharing Files &amp; Photos to r/steroids

-## Posting Progress Pictures to /r/steroids
+## Posting Progress Pictures to r/steroids

-The community does enjoy progress pictures.
-If you are going to post progress pictures, here is what we like to see.
+The community enjoys progress pictures.
+If you're going to post progress pictures, here is what we like to see.

 * Use [imgur.com](https://imgur.com/) or another anonymous photosharing website of your preference
 * Head-to-toe pics are preferred to specific body part pics—unless it's relevant to some other discussion.